What Is Hosted Telephony?

-What is Hosted Telephony & How Does it Work?
+What is Hosted Telephony and How Does it Work?

 Hosted telephony is cloud-based, meaning the system is hosted in remote secure data centres.
-To use a hosted telephony system, organisations use an internet connection, as well as IP (Internet Protocol) phones or softphones, (software applications that can be installed on computers or mobile phones.
-Calls are made and received using the IP phones or softphones, which are connected to the internet picking up the features and benefits of the hosted telephony system.
+To use a hosted telephony system, organisations use an internet connection, as well as IP (Internet Protocol) phones or softphones or software applications that can be installed on computers or mobile phones.
+Calls are made and received using the IP phones, softphones or app, which are connected to the internet picking up the features and benefits of the hosted telephony system.

 Cost Savings